Teaching at Purdue

 Graduate and Undergraduate Mentor

 David works with many students and makes mentoring them a priority.
+As of December 2024, he has mentored >230 undergrads in his lab.
 Info on undergrad opportunities here.
+Effective undergrads can often earn coauthorship on conference and journal papers, and be supported for conference travel.

 Past Teaching Experience